AliLop/CRUD-Project-Tracker-GraphQL-Apollo-React-Cache/README.md

 # alicia_react

-To start it you can just do an <command> npm install </command> and run on 2 different terminals - directly on the root file:
+To start it you can just do an <command> npm install </command> and run on 2 different terminals - directly on the root file: <br />
 =>  npm run server <br />
 => npm run app